 Regular trains are better for shorter rides (1-2 hours, such as Taipei to Taichung or Chiayi to Kaohsiung) or for the East Coast where there’s no HSR (Taipei to Hualien, Hualien to Taitung, etc.)

-As you can see from the table, the Classic Edition is the best one.
-It gives you five days of unlimited travel on any Taiwan Railways trains, one of the MRT passes, and one Taiwan Tourism Shuttle OR Alishan Forest Railway (one-way) ride.
+As you can see from the table, this pass gives you three consecutive days of unlimited travel on any Taiwan Railways trains, one of the four available MRT passes, and one choice from the list of 15 other items (Taiwan Tourism shuttles, Alishan Forest Railway, and others).

 Taiwan Pass – High Speed Rail (HSR) Version